 Many years have gone by and today Mamani Mamani is probably the best-known Bolivian artist worldwide.
 However, poignant is the fact that Mamani still sketches on newspapers - so as to not forget his roots and accentuate the poverty in which his people still live.

-You can view and purchase Mamani's artwork at anyone of his three galleries where you'll find original works, posters and prints, calendars, postcards and cards, mugs, T-shirts and other items with his beautiful paintings.
+You can view and purchase Mamani's artwork at the many galleries in which his works are exhibited, where you'll find original works, posters and prints, calendars, postcards and cards, mugs, T-shirts and other items with his beautiful paintings.

 Today Mamani travels worldwide and is frequently not in Bolivia.
 However, when he is he takes the time to participate in exhibits and other events to promote the arts, and even visits local schools to encourage children to pursue their artistic vision.